OpenSig/opensig-btc/README.md

 ### Send
 Returns a receipt containing a transaction to send the given amount from the `from` key to the `to` address, and, optionally, to publish the transaction on the blockchain.
+Change is returned to the `from` address.
 ```
   Usage: opensig send [options] <amount>